 There is no supplementary examination/test.
 Your final mark will be made up of class work (40%) and formal moderated tests (60%).

-A 40% subminimum per section (Crown & Bridge, Orthodontics, Prosthetics and Chrome) is required before entry is permitted into the final control test.
+A 40% subminimum mark per discipline (Crown & Bridge, Orthodontics, Prosthetics and Chrome) is required and a final pass mark of 50%, and above, is needed to pass this subject overall.